 What better use of a small patch of lawn than to turn it into a veritable outdoor living room?
-Create a cosy setting with outdoor sofas and even a coffee table, then complete the look with an outdoor rug – you can shop the same one as above at Maisons du Monde – and parasol (of course) as you never know what the British weather has in store!
+Create a cosy setting with outdoor sofas and even a coffee table, then complete the look with an outdoor rug and parasol (of course) as you never know what the weather has in store!

 Foldable furniture might make you immediately think of childhood holidays spent in a caravan, but trust us, foldable tables and chairs have come a long way since then in terms of style and quality.
 And, thank goodness for that, because they are beyond useful!

 Styling your small space using height is a surefire way to max out its potential.
-These tall galvanized iron plant stands add drama and draw the eye up, making the area seem bigger.
+These tall galvanised iron plant stands add drama and draw the eye up, making the area seem bigger.

-For added impact, choose luscious plants with exotic leaves and keep them against a bold and colourful backdrop as done with this Noor collection from Made.com.
+For added impact, choose luscious plants with exotic leaves and keep them against a bold and colourful backdrop.

-A contrast of colours is a great way to exaggerate space, so including key pieces of colourful furniture, like this painted bench, against the dominant colours in your garden will create a striking look that's a larger than life.
+A contrast of colours is a great way to exaggerate space, so including key pieces of colourful furniture, like this painted bench, against the dominant colours in your garden will create a striking look that's larger than life.
 Paint your own furniture using peppy colours, as seen here.

 Add an eye-catching design feature to provide a distraction from small dimensions.
-This could be a sculpture, decorative planter, water feature idea or architectural planting uplit for effect at night to create an atmospheric backdrop that can be enjoyed from indoors too.
+This could be a sculpture, decorative planter, water feature idea or architectural planting, up-lit at night to create an atmospheric backdrop that can be enjoyed from indoors too.

 It will make a small garden seem bigger by drawing the eye.
 The best garden designs are always the ones with personality and this is your opportunity to customise your space with your own mark.

-We're loving this crittall-style mirror with a distressed finish by Rockett St George as it adds a charming touch to this space, all while tricking the eye into thinking there's a little more room.
+This mirror adds a charming touch to the space, all while tricking the eye into thinking there's a little more room.

 Zoning is key in large spaces where you can easily get (figuratively) lost, but it's also so important in small garden spaces as it's a unique way of creating dedicated areas for eating and relaxing.

-You can achieve this, even on a small balcony, by using planters and even plants, while we love the use of the trellis in this simple garden set up by La Redoute.
+You can achieve this, even on a small balcony, by using planters and even plants, while we love the use of the trellis in this simple garden.

 Why?
 The trellis not only helps create a distinct dining area, but it also creates the opportunity for a vertical living wall and adds a little more privacy, too.
 If you share a garden space or you feel like you need a little extra separation from your neighbours, this'll do the trick.